ida-mdc/registration-workshop/content/_index.md

 <h4>Spatial alignment of two or more images.</h4>

-- In science, it's an essential  step for comparing or integrating data
+- It's an essential  step for comparing or integrating data in many scientific fields.

 {{< notes >}}